kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 Creating an easy to use E-commerce online store where users can buy and sell the goods.
 The application is based on microservices architecture build using MERN stack, scaled using Kubernetes, and deployed using Google Cloud.

-Some of the highlighted technologies in this project include,
+Some of the highlighted technologies in this project include

 - Authentication/Authorization(JWT with Cookies)
 - Error Handling for services and middlewares with TypeScript